Skip to main content

 • http://localhost:3000/<productId>

-• The mock implementation only supports a customer number of 123
+• The mock implementation only supports a product id of 0WXIVEX-11

 • Method: